marisawodrich/style-transfer/README.md

    Run the following command (remain in the 'style-transfer' directory) to run the style transfer locally
    * python main.py

+   Or, you can take a look at the demo Notebook.
+Please note that this notebook mimics the structure of the Google Colab we created, however instead of defining the functions, they will be imported at the corresponding positions.
+They could be loaded all at once in the beginning, but we considered this style to be more readable for the user, as this way, the functions are loaded where they are actually used.
-   Or, you can take a look at the Notebook.
-Run the following command and then, in jupyter, open the 'demo.ipynb' file
+   Run the following command and then, in your preferred browser in the jupyter overview, open the 'demo.ipynb' file
    * jupyter notebook

 ## References